idaholab/moose/modules/stochastic_tools/doc/content/source/surrogates/PODReducedBasisSurrogate.md

    !listing PODReducedBasisSurrogate.h re=\s\s/// Get the reduced solution for a given parameter sample(.*?);

-   In this case, the approximate solution vectors are reconstructed and stored within the surrogate object and the QoI-s for a given variable can be acquired using the the `getNodalQoI` function.
+   In this case, the approximate solution vectors are reconstructed and stored within the surrogate object and the QoI-s for a given variable can be acquired using the `getNodalQoI` function.
    A good example for this approach is the implementation of the `execute` function in [/PODSurrogateTester.C].

    !listing PODSurrogateTester.C re=PODSurrogateTester::execute.*?^}